ajaj777/ludobots/README.md

 [ imgur link here? ]

+# Examples of Random versus Evolved Creatures:

+## How Does This All Work?

 ## Commands to Visualize Creatures ##

 ```show.py``` can be used to visualize creatures, both random and evolved.